-Brazil's .com.br: 33.7 Million Domains, 147 Categories, and the Internet's Most Opinionated Namespace
+Brazil's .br: 50.3 Million Hostnames, a Profession-Gated Namespace, and the Internet's Most Opinionated ccTLD

 In 1991, Brazil's entire Internet connection was a copper wire inside an undersea telephone cable, running from a university lab in Sao Paulo to a particle physics facility in Batavia, Illinois.
 Every packet Brazil sent or received — every email, every file transfer, every DNS query — traveled through Fermilab.
 This arrangement lasted three years.
-The country that today has 185 million Internet users and the sixth-largest ccTLD on Earth spent the first years of its online existence routing through an American physics experiment.
+The country that today has roughly 185 million Internet users and the largest ccTLD in the Americas spent the first years of its online existence routing through an American physics experiment.

 That origin story matters because it set the tone for everything that followed.
 Brazil did not inherit its domain system from a pre-existing academic network the way Britain inherited .co.uk from JANET.
 Brazil built its system from scratch — and it built something no other country has attempted.
-Where Germany offers one extension (.de), France offers one (.fr), and the Netherlands offers one (.nl), Brazil offers 147.
-Not seven.
-Not seventeen.
-One hundred and forty-seven second-level categories, organized into eleven groups, covering everything from commercial enterprises (.com.br) to licensed dentists (.odo.br) to the city of Florianopolis (.floripa.br) to Central Bank-authorized financial institutions (.b.br, DNSSEC mandatory).
+Where Germany offers one flat extension (.de), France offers one (.fr), and the Netherlands offers one (.nl), Brazil offers a deeply structured tree: a handful of broad second-level zones (com.br, net.br, org.br, gov.br) alongside dozens of profession-gated and institutional ones, organized into groups that cover everything from commercial enterprises (com.br) to licensed dentists (odo.br) to the city of Florianopolis (floripa.br) to Central Bank-authorized financial institutions (b.br, where DNSSEC is mandatory).

 Every domain requires a government-issued identity number.
 Every professional domain requires verification from the relevant licensing body.
 Direct registration under .br is not available to the public — and unlike the UK, Australia, Japan, and New Zealand, Brazil has never opened it.
 This is not an oversight.
 It is a deliberate choice, maintained for three decades, by a governance structure that no other country has replicated.

-We parsed 33,705,174 domains in the .br namespace from the DomainsProject dataset, cross-referenced with Registro.br registry statistics (October 2025), NIC.br governance reports, CGI.br multi-stakeholder documentation, and DataReportal's 2025-2026 Brazil digital statistics.
+We counted 50,303,337 observed hostnames in the .br namespace from the DomainsProject dataset, cross-referenced with Registro.br registry statistics, NIC.br governance reports, CGI.br multi-stakeholder documentation, and DataReportal's 2025-2026 Brazil digital statistics, then ran a fresh A-record crawl to measure how much of it actually resolves.

 The Data

-DomainsProject continuously crawls and indexes domains across every delegated TLD in the IANA root zone.
-For this analysis, we parsed the full .br dataset file to count every domain by its second-level extension.
+DomainsProject continuously crawls and indexes hostnames across every delegated TLD in the IANA root zone.
+For this analysis, we counted the full .br namespace — all 50,303,337 observed hostnames — and triangulated against Registro.br's registry totals and our 9 June 2026 A-record crawl.

 Category Count Coverage